langjam/jam0003/xala/README.md

 ### Running Scripts

 You may now play around with the language in your browser.
-To do that you'll first need to install php-cli if it's not already on your system then you can type these commands:
+To do that you'll first need to install a web server and use that.
+If you have python installed, you can use the command `python -m http.server`, otherwise if you don't know what to install, we recommend to install php-cli if it's not already on your system then you can type these commands:
 ```shell
 cd build
 php -S localhost:8080